yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 resulting order object.

-Note that even when the use of unauthenticated GET has been agreed upon, the server MUST also allow POST-as-GET requests to the star-certificate resource.
+Note that even when the use of unauthenticated GET has been agreed upon, the server MUST also allow POST-as-GET requests to the certificate resource.

 ### Terminating the Delegation